3dcitydb/3dcitydb-docs/source/wfs/functionality.rst

      - | application/gml+xml;
        | version=3.1
      - | Controls the format of the schema
        | description.
-Currently, the default value
+By default, the request
-       | is the only option and results in a
-       | CityGML / GML 3.1.1 application
+       | results in a CityGML / GML 3.1.1
-       | schema.
+       | application schema.
+The outputFormat
+       | attribute may also take the value
+       | “application/json”, in which case the
+       | response is a CityJSON schema document.
    * - | handle
      - | O
      - |